Crawford Bible Commentary Daily Devotional

 ❓ Questions and Answers:

-Q: What does it mean to be God’s masterpiece?
+Q: What does it mean to put hell on notice?

 πŸ“˜ Summary: